fortune1991/fortune1991.github.io/projects/diy.md

 **Description:** Campervan designed to support travel, MTBing and good times across New Zealand.
 Completed in December 2023, just in time for my Dad's first trip over and our tour of the South Island.
 The design & build of this project was undertaken over 9 months.

 **Key Features:**
-- 100Ah Lithium Battery with 220W solar panel and charge while driving system
+- 100Ah Lithium Battery with 220W solar panel and charge while driving option
 - 12V electrical power system for fridge, lighting, roof ventilation fan, laptops and water pump
 - Fully insulated walls, floor and ceiling
 - Diesel Heating for winter ski trips